Skip to contents

 capping_method

-The method employed to connect the corridor edge end points (i.e. to "cap" the corridor).
-See cap_corridor() for the available methods
+Case-insensitive character vector of length 1 with the method employed to connect the corridor edge end points (i.e. to "cap" the corridor).
+See cap_corridor() for the available methods.

 Value

-A simple feature geometry representing the river corridor
+A simple feature geometry of class sf::sfc_POLYGON representing the river corridor

 Examples